dreikanter/ruby-bookmarks/README.md

 - [Libnotify](https://github.com/splattael/libnotify) — Ruby bindings for libnotify, a crossplatform user notification library.
 - [MemFs](https://github.com/simonc/memfs) — provides a fake file system that can be used for tests.
 - [Github-Changelog-Generator](https://github.com/skywinder/Github-Changelog-Generator) — automatically generate change log from your tags, issues, labels and pull requests.
+- [wannabe_bool](https://github.com/prodis/wannabe_bool) — If string, numeric, symbol and nil values wanna be a boolean value, they can with the new #to_b method (and more).

 ### Multithreading